akhil-s-kumar/django-blog-app/README.md

 ## Latest Fixes

-1. Slug Field made mandatory
+1. Added Unique Slug Generator based on Title
 2. Dynamic Title Tag for Blog Details

 ## How you can contribute to this project?